Faith-and-Code-Technologies/mDirt/README.md

 ### 🚀 **Coming Soon**

-- **mcdoc**
-  - We are currently working through using the `mcdoc` language as found [here](https://github.com/SpyglassMC/Spyglass/tree/main/packages/mcdoc).
-  - To do this, we have to port the language to Python.
-  - This will take a lot of time, and v3.0 will not release until it is done.
+- We are currently trying to find the best way to create larger generators without having to create each widget by hand, as that is generally considered bad practice.
+- We have explored many alternatives and it will take us some time to decide what we will be settling on.

 ---